 None of the fields below feed any calc rule, so the engine never reads them and we never ask for them.
 Any identifying information a paraplanner does enter is encrypted at the application layer before storage; the calc engine never reads it.

-• Address.
+- Address.
 We don't run postcode-by-postcode advice surfaces, so no calc rule reads an address.
-We recommend identifying clients via the case reference your firm picks; where an address is entered it is encrypted at the application layer and is never seen by the engine.
+We recommend identifying clients via the client reference your firm picks; where an address is entered it is encrypted at the application layer and is never seen by the engine.

-• Scheme member reference numbers.
+- Scheme member reference numbers.
 The PIA test uses opening and closing capital values (PTM053100) or contributions paid (PTM044100).
-Neither needs the scheme membership number, so it doesn't enter the case record.
+Neither needs the scheme membership number, so it doesn't enter the client record.

 Source documents.
 P60s, pension scheme statements, chargeable-event certificates and the other PDFs you upload for figure-extraction are stored in UK-region object storage, parsed by the extraction layer, and then permanently deleted 24 hours after they were created.
 An hourly cron is the enforcement point.
 Nothing carries over between paraplanner sessions.

 Parsed extractions.
-The structured field data lifted from each document lives on in the case record.
+The structured field data lifted from each document lives on in the client record.
 That's the audit artefact — a paraplanner returning to the file in eighteen months can see exactly which figures fed the calc and where each one was provenance-tagged from.
-Retention is six years from the calc date, aligned with FCA SYSC 9, and persists past subscription cancellation.
+It's yours to delete on demand; otherwise a finalised calculation is kept for the period your firm sets — six years by default — then deleted automatically.

 Source: app/api/cron/purge-extractions/route.ts · FCA SYSC 9